 How to Make a No-Sew Ruffled Christmas Tree Skirt

-Put the finishing touch on your tree with an elegant and feminine ruffled linen skirt.
-This easy no-sew skirt can be made using only scissors and glue.
+Put the finishing touch on your tree with an elegant and feminine linen skirt.
+The only tools you'll need are scissors and glue to make this easy no-sew ruffled tree skirt.

 - 4-1/2' x 4-1/2' piece of canvas